JoshDoody/fsn/_posts/2016-03-31-salary-negotiation-script.md

 If you negotiate a $5,000 increase, you will make $5,000 more the first year at your new job.
 And you will make $5,000 the next year, and the next year, and the next year. **Over 20 years, that $5,000 salary increase would be worth more than $100,000.** Negotiating starting salary at a new company is one of the best opportunities to get this sort of increase or even more.

-## A salary negotiation script you can use to negotiate starting salary
+## A counter offer calculator you can use to negotiate starting salary

-The [_Fearless Salary Negotiation_](/get-started/) method is easy to use while generating phenomenal results. **It's so easy, I summarized it on this single page.**
+The Fearless Salary Negotiation method is easy to use while generating phenomenal results. **It's so easy, I summarized it on this single page.**

 **How does it work?**